Prehistory of Colorado: Archaic period

 The Archaic period began about 7,000 years ago.
-The bison antiquus had become extinct, like the other megafauna, and people became reliant on smaller game, such as deer, antelope and rabbits, and gathering wild plants.
+Bison antiquus had become extinct, like the other megafauna, and people became reliant on smaller game, such as deer, pronghorns, and rabbits, and gathering wild plants.
 Their tool kits became larger, with greater reliance on manos and metates to grind food and changes in weapons for hunting, such as notched projectile points.
 They used plant fibers to make cordage, nets or traps to catch small animals and baskets to gather food.

 The people moved seasonally to hunting and gathering sites.
-They lived in rock shelters, such as south-facing shelters that were warm in the winter and cool in the summer, and open air campsites.
-Archaic people roamed the plains and the mountains, although hunting and gathering sufficient food to feed the band of people was more difficult in the higher altitude ecological climates.
-Late in the Archaic period, about AD 200 to 500, corn was introduced into the diet and pottery-making became an occupation for storing and carrying food.
+They lived in rock shelters, such as south-facing shelters that were warm in the winter and cool in the summer, and open-air campsites.
+Archaic people roamed the plains and the mountains, although hunting and gathering sufficient food to feed the band of people was more difficult in the higher-altitude ecological climates.
+Late in the Archaic period, about 200 to 500, maize was introduced into the diet and pottery-making became an occupation for storing and carrying food.

 Apex complex

-Apex complex is a cultural tradition of the Middle Archaic period, distinguished by Apex projectile points dated from about 3000 to 500 BC.
+The Apex complex is a cultural tradition of the Middle Archaic period, distinguished by Apex projectile points dated from about 3000 to 500 BCE.
 The type site is the Magic Mountain site near Apex Creek.
-The Irwins, archaeologists at Magic Mountain, believe that the artifacts are from ancestors of Puebloan people of the American southwest.
+The Irwins, archaeologists at Magic Mountain, believe that the artifacts are from the Archaic–Early and Early Basketmaker II periods of the Ancestral Puebloans of Oasisamerica.

-Archaic–Early Basketmaker Era
+Archaic–Early Basketmaker period

-Archaic–Early Basketmaker Era (7000–1500 BC) was an cultural period of ancestors to the Ancient Pueblo People.
-They were distinguished from other Archaic people of the Southwest by their basketry which was used to gather and store food.
+The Archaic–Early Basketmaker period (7000–1500 BCE) was a cultural period of ancestors to the Ancestral Puebloans, represented in Colorado only in the southwestern part of the state.
+They were distinguished from other Archaic people of the Southwest by their basketry, which was used to gather and store food.
 They became reliant on wild seeds, grasses, nuts and fruit for food and changed their movement patterns and lifestyle by maximizing the edible wild food and small game within a geographical region.
 Manos and metates began to be used to process seeds and nuts.
 With the extinction of megafauna, hunters adapted their tools, using spears with smaller projectile points and then atlatl and darts.
 They lived in simple dwellings made of wood, brush and earth.

 Mount Albion complex

-Mount Albion complex was an early Archaic culture (about 4050 to 3050 BC), distinguished by the Mount Albion corner-notched projectile.
-It is the best known early Archaic culture in Colorado.
+The Mount Albion complex was an early Archaic culture (about 4050 to 3050 BCE) distinguished by the Mount Albion corner-notched projectile.
+It is the best-known early Archaic culture in Colorado.
 Hungry Whistler Site, a kill and butchering site, at 11500 ft is the type site dated from about 3850 to 3060 BC.
 LoDaisKa site, Magic Mountain site, Franktown Cave and Mount Albion are examples of the Mount Albion complex.

 Examples of Archaic sites are Colorado Millennial Site, Franktown Cave, LoDaisKa site, Magic Mountain site, Picture Canyon, Roxborough State Park Archaeological District, and Trinchera Cave Archeological District.